x

 There are several parameters that can judge the performance of the pen.
 Here I have listed some of the key factors that you should be taking a look at before making the purchase.

-Of course, you should know what’s your use case before making your mind with any pen.
-But that maybe even harder to do if you have no idea what specifications you need for the use case.
+Of course, you should know what’s your use case before making up your mind about any pen.
+But that may be even harder to do if you have no idea what specifications you need for the use case.
 So let’s get started.

 Power